Veto vs Multifactor

 Core capability:

-Checkpoint -- a proxy that sits between an AI agent and your online accounts.
-The agent never sees passwords.
-You can grant read-only access (e.g., "read transactions" but not "make transfers"), and revoke access instantly without resetting passwords.
+Checkpoint, a proxy that sits between an AI agent and your online accounts.
+The agent does not handle passwords.
+You can grant read-only access (e.g., "read transactions" but not "make transfers"), and revoke access without resetting passwords.

 - Share any online account via a link